NguyenGPhuc/NguyenGPhuc/README.md

 - 👋 Hello there!
 My name is Phuc Nguyen, but I prefer to go by Paul.
 -
-- 👀 I'm currently seeking an entry position as a software engineer.
+- 👀 I'm currently seeking a entry position in software engineering.
 -
 - 🌱 I've recently graduated at California State University of Monterey Bay with a Bachelor in Computer Science.
 -